 Canada’s Atlantic Provinces – New Brunswick, Nova Scotia, Newfoundland & Labrador, and Prince Edward Island – are the smallest provinces and are located on the far east coast of the country.
 This entire region has suffered from a severe shortage of workers in recent years.
 To address this issue, Canada’s immigration department has created a special set of immigration programs to attract newcomers specifically to these regions.

 The Atlantic Pilot program may be your best option if you have an employer in that region who wants to hire you, or if you have graduated from a post-secondary institution in one of those provinces.
 You must plan to live and work in the region.

 Necessary steps for all scenarios:

-3. Foreign national applies for Permanent Residence, and maybe also a work permit to start living in Canada more quickly
+- Foreign national applies for Permanent Residence, and may also apply for a work permit to start living in Canada more quickly.

 Atlantic International Graduate Program Eligibility: